Integrable systems, toric degenerations and Okounkov bodies

 \begin{Def} Let $X$ be a complex variety of dimension $n$ (and hence of real dimension $2n$).
 Let $\omega$ be a symplectic form on the smooth locus of $X$.
 We call a collection of real-valued functions $\{F_1, \ldots, F_n\}$ on $X$ a {\it completely integrable system} (or an {\it integrable system}) on $X$ if the following are satisfied: \begin{itemize} \item[(a)] $F_1, \ldots, F_n$ are continuous on all of $X$. \item[(b)] There exists an open dense subset $U$ contained in the smooth locus of $X$ such that $F_1, \ldots, F_n$ are differentiable on $U$, and the differentials $dF_1, \ldots, dF_n$ are linearly independent on $U$. \item[(c)] $F_1, \ldots, F_n$ pairwise Poisson-commute on $U$. \end{itemize} We call the map $\mu := (F_1, \ldots, F_n):X \to \r^n$ the {\it moment map} of the integrable system. \end{Def}

 Fix a K\"ahler form $\omega$ on a complex projective variety $X$.
-The main goal of the first part of this manuscript is to show that one can use a ``good" toric degeneration of $X$ to construct an integrable system $\{F_1, \ldots, F_n\}$ on $X$ in the sense of Definition \ref{def-int-system}.
+The main goal of the first part of this manuscript is to show that one can use a ``good" toric degeneration of $X$ to construct an integrable system $\{F_1, \ldots, F_n\}$ on $(X, \omega)$ in the sense of Definition \ref{def-int-system}.

-An important class of completely integrable systems in symplectic geometry are compact toric manifolds.
-Analogous objects in the algebraic category are projective toric varieties.
+An important class of completely integrable systems in symplectic geometry is given by taking components of the moment map of a compact symplectic toric manifold.
+(The analogous objects in the algebraic category are projective toric varieties.)
 Let $\T = (\c^*)^n$ denote an algebraic torus.
-Let $T = (S^1)^n$ denote the corresponding compact torus.
-Let $V$ be a finite-dimensional $\T$-module.
+Let $T = (S^1)^n$ denote the corresponding compact torus and let $V$ be a finite-dimensional $\T$-module.
 The action of $\T$ on $V$ induces an action on the projective space $\p(V)$.
 Suppose $H$ is a $T$-invariant Hermitian form on $V$.
 Then the corresponding Fubini-Study K\"ahler form $\Omega_H$ on $\p(V)$ is $T$-invariant.
 In fact, more is true: the $T$-action on $(\p(V), \Omega_H)$ is Hamiltonian, with moment map $\mu: \p(V) \to \Lie(T)^*$ given by

 where $\xi \in \Lie(T)$ and $\tilde{x} \in V$ represents the point $x \in \p(V)$.

 Let $\A = \{ \alpha_0, \ldots, \alpha_r\} \subset \z^n$ be a finite set of integral points.
 Let $\T$ act linearly on $V = \c^{r+1}$ via weights $\alpha_0, \ldots, \alpha_r$, that is: